NancyBeaula/NancyBeaula/README.md

 ## Hi there 👋

--🔭 I’m currently working on ...
+My name is Nancy and I am experienced in Quality Assurance and Business Analysis!

--🌱 I’m currently learning ...
+-🌱 I’m currently learning Cypress
--👯 I’m looking to collaborate on ...
--🤔 I’m looking for help with ...
+-🤔 I’m looking for help with building a portfolio and landing a job

 -📫 How to reach me:
 Mobile: +12267924466
 MailId: nancyebinezer@gmail.com